 The amendments apply to both the acquisition of the initial interest in a joint operation and the acquisition of any additional interests in the same joint operation and are prospectively effective for annual periods beginning on or after 1 January 2016, with early adoption permitted.
-These amendments are not expected to have any impact on the Company.
+These amendments did not have any impact on the Company.